Bentley Look To The Future With New EXP 100 GT

 As well as being pure electric, the concept contains self-driving functions as Bentley onboard with automation.
 The brains behind the operation are keen to give incumbents the option to ‘drive or be driven’, something born out in the cabin layout.

-Indeed there are three options to be enjoyed here.
+Indeed there are three options to be enjoyed here, not too dissimilar to KIA's READ concept.
 The first sees the steering wheel practically discarded in the bulkhead, meaning the two front seats can slide back and a lounge mode be initiated.

 Alternatively, an occupant can take charge, moving their seat forward and freeing a fold-up to be… well, folded down immediately behind.
 A fourth and final chair is positioned behind the passenger seat.